bjackman/nixos-sandy/README.md

 .#sdImage`.
 Or use `.#sdImageStaging` instead for a test version (just has a different hostname to avoid confusion).

+To flash an image that will bring up Tailscale automatically on first boot:

+- Build an image as above
+- Generate an Auth Key and write it to a file
+- Run `nix run .#addTailscaleAuthKey -- $SD_IMAGE_PATH out.img $AUTH_KEY_FILE`
+  (where `SD_IMAGE_PATH` is the .img.zst file you built, in the Nix store).
+- Flash `out.img` to the SD card.

+This dance is because I was too silly to learn a proper way to manage secrets, maybe `agenix` or `sops-nix` could make this issue go away.

 This also requires compiling the whole world, not sure why that is.
 It might be that cross-compilation changes the build hashes so I can't use the ones from the public caches?
 But, I dunno.